SarahMuhaysh/Product_Management_Nanodegree_Udacity/README.md

   - Update prototype based on feedback from user interviews
   - Conduct user interviews
 - **Handoff**
-  - Add feature requirements to PRD
+  - Add feature requirements with their priorities to PRD